 - Election officers,

-- The returning officer and election clerk,
+- The Returning Officer and Election Clerk,

 - An interpreter,

-- A member of staff of the facility, and
+- · A member of the facility staff, and

 - One scrutineer per candidate at any one time.

 However, it is recognized that it may not be appropriate to allow this number of individuals to be present in a mobile voting station.
-On the recommendation of a member of the facility staff, the voting officer may limit the individuals present to:
+On the recommendation of a member of the facility staff, the Voting Officer may limit the individuals present to: